The 20 Myths of Logo Design Busted

 5 – A logo has to be likeable by all.

-One of the most common misconceptions is that a logo has to be liked by everyone.
+One of the most common myths of logo design is that it has to be liked by everyone.

 However, this is entirely not true.